November 28, 2020

 Immune-based therapy

-Over the last five years, immune-based therapies have been developed to help target various types of tumors.
-“The goal is to activate the body’s immune system against the cancer,” Beckermann explained.
-“We use immune-based therapy as either the first line or the second line treatment option for bladder cancer, depending on the patient and various side effects or benefits.”
+Over the last several years, immune-based therapies have been developed to help target various types of tumors.
+“The goal is to activate the body’s immune system against the cancer,” Scarpato said.
+“We use immune-based therapy as either the first-line or the second-line treatment option for bladder cancer, depending on the patient’s cancer stage and treatment history and considering the various possible treatment side effects.”

-Beckermann said these treatments have shown promise for patients’ long-term prognosis.
-“It’s a minority, but we do have a number of patients who get a long-lasting, durable benefit from these immune-based medicines,” she explained.
+Scarpato said these treatments have demonstrated promising results for patients’ overall prognoses.
+“Some patients see a long-lasting, durable benefit from these immune-based medicines,” she explained.

 Newest therapies

-The FDA has recently granted approval for two novel medications to treat bladder cancer.
-“One is an antibody,” Beckermann said.
-“It targets a protein expressed mostly on the bladder cancer cells and then it delivers the chemo directly to the bladder cancer.”
-This medication, called Padcev (enfortumab vedotin-ejfv), targets a cell adhesion molecule common to the disease.
+The FDA has granted approval for two novel medications to treat bladder cancer.
+“One is an antibody drug conjugate,” Scarpato said.
+“It targets a protein expressed mostly on bladder cancer cells and then it delivers the treatment directly to the bladder cancer cells.”
+This medication, called Padcev (enfortumab vedotin-ejfv), results in cancer cell death.
+It can be given alone or used together with another immunotherapy medicine called Keytruda (pembrolizumab).

-Balversa (erdafitinib), the other medication, targets genetic changes.
-Fibroblast growth factor receptors (FGFRs) are cell proteins that help cells grow and divide.
-But some people have gene mutations that encourage cells to make these proteins, which in turn can promote cancer cell growth.
-Balversa is for patients with advanced-stage bladder cancer who have an FGFR3 or FGFR2 gene mutation.
-Beckermann said about 10 to 15 percent of patients fall into this category and might be a good candidate for this treatment.
+The other FDA-approved medication is Balversa (erdafitinib), which targets specific genetic changes.
+Fibroblast growth factor receptors (FGFRs) are cell proteins that help cells grow and divide; some people have gene mutations that encourage cells to make these proteins in a way that promotes cancer cell growth.
+Balversa is for patients with advanced-stage bladder cancer who have FGFR gene mutation and have tried other treatments.
+Scarpato said about 10 to 15 percent of patients fall into this category and might be good candidates for this treatment.

 In addition to clinical trial options and medical teams that specialize in urologic cancers, Vanderbilt’s cancer tumor board, made up of multiple experts, meets weekly.
-“During that time we review our patients,” Beckermann said.
-“And I think that level of expertise is very helpful to get multiple opinions all at one time.”
+“During that time, we review each unique patient and cancer history individually — it is very helpful to get multiple expert opinions all at one time,” Scarpato said.
 The combined experience and knowledge of the board helps physicians determine the best treatments for their patients who have bladder cancer.

 Vanderbilt Health’s Urological Cancers team is dedicated to preventing, diagnosing and treating cancers that affect the kidney, bladder, prostate and testicles.
 The specialized team works together to provide a precise diagnosis and effective treatment options.